maolro/raldamain/en/rules/ranks/Bloodlines/plantilla de aire.md

 ## Rank II

-Increases your DES by 1.
+Increases your DEX by 1.

 <u>Hawk's Eye:</u> You suffer no penalties to your vision from fog and storms.
 You may suffer 2 non-lethal damage to infuse one of your ranged attacks with wind, ignoring penalties from storms and powerful winds.
 If there are no winds or they act in your favor the infused attack will do +2 base damage.
 A creature with wind magic cannot use Elemental Parry to protect itself from an infused attack.